fastify/fastify-jwt/README.md

 JWT utils for Fastify, internally it uses [fast-jwt](https://github.com/nearform/fast-jwt).

 **NOTE:** The plugin has been migrated from using `jsonwebtoken` to `fast-jwt`.
 Even though `fast-jwt` has 1:1 feature implementation with `jsonwebtoken`, some _exotic_ implementations might break.
 In that case please open an issue with details of your implementation.
+See [below](#jsonwebtoken-migration-changes) for more details about what changes this migration introduced.

 `fastify-jwt` supports Fastify@3.
 `fastify-jwt` [v1.x](https://github.com/fastify/fastify-jwt/tree/1.x)